-Our History curriculum is taught through a thematic, creative approach with specific learning goals for international mindedness and for personal learning based on the IPC personal goals of cooperation, communication, thoughtfulness, respect, resilience and morality.
+Our History curriculum is taught through a thematic, creative approach with specific learning goals for international mindedness and for personal learning.
 This provides opportunities for our learners to compare and contrast, to examine how and why things have changed, to learn about historical characters and expand their research skills.
 We are fortunate to be situated in a historically rich area, giving us a range of fascinating local history studies, such as London during the Blitz, Exploring Brixton Windmill, how the Romans changed Britain and the Great Fire of London.

 Teachers are provided with an additional time to plan their curriculum.
 As part of this

 planning process, teachers need to plan the following:

 - A knowledge organiser which outlines knowledge (including vocabulary) all children

 - A cycle of lessons for each subject, which carefully plans for progression and depth;

 - A low stakes quiz which is tested regularly to support learners’ ability to block

 learning and increase space in the working memory;